 “The greatest misfortune of the wise man and the greatest unhappiness of the fool are based upon convention”. – Franz Schubert

-A few weeks ago my father, my daughter Hannah, and I went to the Boulder Symphony to listen to Franz Schubert’s “Unfinished Symphony” (conducted by Leonard Bernstein).
+A few weeks ago my father, my daughter Hannah, and I went to the Boulder Symphony to listen to Franz Schubert’s “Unfinished Symphony”.
 Before the performance, Boulder Symphony’s conductor, Devin Patrick Hughes, gave a very interesting lecture on Schubert.

 Beethoven’s genius and fame were (unintentionally) very toxic for his contemporaries (like Schubert) and composers who lived long after his death (Brahms and many others).
 Schubert grew up in Vienna, a few blocks away from Ludwig Van Beethoven and died less than a year after Beethoven.
 There are conflicting theories about whether Schubert ever met Beethoven.
 We know that he was a huge fan of Beethoven’s music.
 He was Beethoven’s pallbearer.
 He asked to be (and ultimately was) buried next to Beethoven.

 Imagine living in Vienna in the early 1800s and trying to compose your own music when you have heard the ingenious 7th symphony composed by a fellow who lives a few blocks down the road.
 Any sound that comes to your head will seem to pale in comparison, and anything you put on paper will somehow seem insignificant.

 Schubert was able to at least partially overcome the toxicity of living in Beethoven’s shadow, as he was one of the most prolific composers of all time, composing till his last breath.
 But living in Beethoven’s shadow prevented Schubert from publishing a lot of his work, as he felt unworthy of publication.